What is a 'sitting tenant'?

 The assured shorthold tenancy agreement changed this

 The legislation deterred further investment in private rental property and led to a massive shortage.
-The Housing Act 1988 attempted to rebalance the scales with the introduction of the assured shorthold tenancy that we know today.
+The Housing Act 1988 attempted to re-balance the scales with the introduction of the assured shorthold tenancy that we know today.

 The AST came into effect on 15th January 1989.
 Most tenancies created since then have come under the new rules.
+Many believe that the arrival of the AST was the trigger for lenders to enter into the buy-to-let market.

 Regulated tenancies: a quick overview